How to Restore & Protect Jewelry from Tarnish & Fading

 ProtectaClear® is ideal to protect jewelry.

 Stop Tarnish, Fading, Allergies and Skin Discoloration on Copper, Brass Silver, Gold, Bronze, Metal Clay, Nickel, Plated Metals and other types of Jewelry

 We know that copper, brass and silver jewelry is gorgeous, however it can be frustrating when then jewelry loses its luster to oxidation, tarnish and wear.
 Additionally, many jewelry designers and manufacturers are using less expensive metals, which compounds the problems of tarnish, fingerprints and skin discoloration, and skin allergies.

 How to Clean and Protect Jewelry

 Join the thousands of jewelry designers, manufacturers and owners that use ProtectaClear® to protect jewelry.
-Our coatings ensure that jewelry can be enjoyed and hassle-free.
-ProtectaClear® is skin-safe, anti-tarnish clear coatings, that are practically invisible, and will protect your jewelry from tarnish, oxidation and fading.
+Our coating ensures that jewelry can be enjoyed and hassle-free.
+ProtectaClear® is a skin-safe, anti-tarnish clear coating, that is practically invisible, and will protect your jewelry from tarnish, oxidation and fading.
 Furthermore, the coating will make the jewelry hypoallergenic, thus help to prevent an allergic reaction to metals.